taw10/crystfel/INSTALL.md

 22.05, for x86_64, Darwin and aarch64.
 Two packages are
 available.
-Package `crystfel` contains all tools including the GUI, whereas `crystfel-headless` excludes the GUI, making it easier to install and more suitable for (e.g.) backend data processing servers.
+Package `crystfel` contains all tools including the GUI, whereas `crystfel-headless` excludes the GUI, making it easier to install and more suitable for backend data processing servers.

 To install via NixOS, simply add the package globally to your `environment.systemPackages`, or enter a temporary shell via `nix shell